|

 I painted swatches side by side using each paint.

-Though the color names are not the same I tried to find colors that were comparable to each other for a fair test.
+Though the color names are not the same I tried to find colors comparable to each other for a fair test.

 paint swatches painted onto a canson multi-media pad